taunsquared/graphic-novel-thesis/ComicBookScript/2019-04-04_Script-Final.md

 Asoka looks pained, eyes closed with guilt -- they are remembering the fangs, the impossibly fast movement, the sight of a delighted Pippa running down the mountainside towards death...Eireena places a hand on Asoka's shoulder, gentle but grim.

 Eireena: **"It's a heavy gift to bear.
 The one who wears this outfit will be the most anonymous, the most *free*, and the only one who has *any* chance of finding these people in the Amazon."**

+Eireena: **"...Asoka, when did you make apprentice?"**

+Asoka: **"Two years ago, on my 14th birthday.
+Why?"**

+Eireena: **"I see.
+I, Eireena McLeland, High Priestess of Green Haven Clarksville, promote Asoka Morei, child of João and Anita, to the rank of Journeyhume.
+Do you accept?"**

 *--end flashback--*